davehorner/cargo-e/addendum/e_crate_version_checker/README.md

 - **Flexible Configuration:**
   Supports enabling/disabling features such as `check-version`, `uses_reqwest`, and `uses_serde` to tailor the functionality to your needs.

+- **Fortune:**
+  When the `fortune` feature is enabled, displays a random developer “fortune” before the update prompt.
+- **Changelog:**
+  When the `changelog` feature is enabled, embeds and displays the latest release notes from the parent crate’s CHANGELOG after a successful update.

 ## Installation